Application runtime#

 An application runtime can be accessed through an API Gateway that supports various authentication methods.

-The default authentication mode is none
+The default authentication mode is none for open source and access-key for the Iguazio platform.

-The different authentication modes can be configured as follows (see APIGateway()
+The different authentication modes can be configured as follows (see APIGateway() for further information):

 from mlrun.common.schemas.api_gateway import APIGatewayAuthenticationMode